priscillaboyd/SPaT_Prediction/README.md

 ## License

-This project is licensed under the Apache Licence 2.0 - see the [LICENSE.md](LICENSE.md) file for further information
+This project is licensed under the Apache Licence 2.0 - see the [LICENSE](LICENSE) file for further information